Office Leadership

-Keith Scarborough has served as a member of the Electoral Board since 2007.
+Keith Scarborough (Chair) has served as a member of the Electoral Board since 2007.
 During that time, he has helped oversee more than 40 elections, including five presidential elections.
 Keith has a strong commitment to ensuring fair, open and accurate elections and to protecting the voting rights of all citizens.
 In 2015, he worked with the Prince William County Human Rights Commission, the local chapter of the NAACP and several other groups to host a successful event at Little Union Baptist Church in Dumfries to celebrate the 50th anniversary of the Voting Rights Act of 1965.
 A self-described “political junkie,” Keith has been actively involved in politics at the local, state and national level for more than five decades.
 He has attended two national political conventions as a delegate and was elected as a Presidential Elector in 2016.
 Growing up in Nebraska, Keith received his undergraduate and law degrees from the University of Nebraska.
 After practicing law for several years, he worked as a Legislative Counsel in the Nebraska Legislature and the United States Senate.
 After leaving the Hill, Keith worked for over thirty years as a lawyer/lobbyist for two DC-based trade associations, retiring in 2019.
+Email

-Marcus Moyer is a West Point graduate and 20-year Marine Corps veteran.
+Marcus Moyer (Secretary) is a West Point graduate and 20-year Marine Corps veteran.
 He served as a CH-46 helicopter and MV-22 tiltrotor pilot for the majority of his career, with multiple deployments that included Iraq, Afghanistan, and shipboard deployments in the 5th and 6th Fleet Areas of Responsibility.
 He completed his final tour of active duty as the Senior Requirements Officer for Navy and Marine Aviation at the Pentagon.
 He retired in July 2024, with the rank of Lieutenant Colonel.
 Since retiring from the Marine Corps Marcus has been active in our community and local government, serving as a member of Prince William County’s Board of Equalization.
 As a member of the Electoral Board Marcus is committed to ensuring secure, fair, accurate, and transparent elections in Prince William County – legitimacy through transparency, and credibility through results.
 Marcus attends Heritage Baptist Church, where he teaches an adult Sunday School class, participates in the orchestra and special music, serves in the church’s nursing home visitation ministry, and heads the Christian Citizen Initiative.
+Email

-Appointed as a member of the Electoral Board of Prince William County, Virginia, Mrs. Stirrup brings extensive knowledge of the political process and campaign experience to her work.
+Heidi Stirrup (Vice-Chair) was appointed as a member of the Electoral Board of Prince William County, Virginia in January 2025.
+Mrs. Stirrup brings extensive knowledge of the political process and campaign experience to her work.
 Most importantly, she is committed to ensuring that the citizens of Prince William County can trust that our elections are conducted in such a way that the outcomes accurately reflect the will of the voters.
 Mrs. Stirrup will work to ensure there is maximum transparency to further public confidence in the election process.
+Prior to this appointment, Mrs. Stirrup served as the White House Liaison for the U.S. Department of Justice, responsible for political appointments and personnel actions related to the political appointees.
+Mrs. Stirrup served as the Deputy White House Liaison for the U.S. Department of Health and Human Services, and later as the Deputy Assistant Secretary for Policy in the Administration for Children and Families.
+Email

 MORE INFORMATION